fasmide/remotemoe/readme.md

 To run remotemoe, you need to:

-* Fetch this repo, build and move remotemoe to your instance or server
+* Fetch this repo, build and move the executable to your instance or server
 * Create a service for running remotemoe, take inspiration from `infrastructure/remotemoe.service`
 * Ensure the hostname of the machine is set accordingly to your domain or subdomain.
 * Move openssh out of the way, remotemoe wants to listen on port 22

-This will be automated in the future :)
+This shall be automated in the future :)

 # Compared to Cloudflare's Argo Tunnels
 Argo tunnels, and Cloudflare in general, do a lot of things that remotemoe does not, but one similarity is their trycloudflare.com service (https://blog.cloudflare.com/a-free-argo-tunnel-for-your-next-project/) where everyone can expose their web app through a tunnel.